 OghmaNano is a powerful, general-purpose simulator for opto-electronic devices - used in over 130 peer-reviewed publications, including Nature Materials, and downloaded more than 25,000 times worldwide.
-It integrates electrical, optical, and thermal models to accurately describe device physics, enabling simulation of organic solar cells, OFETs, OLEDs, perovskite solar cells, and other advanced thin-film devices.
+It integrates electrical, optical, and thermal models to accurately describe device physics, enabling simulation of organic solar cells, perovskite solar cells, OFETs, OLEDs, and other advanced thin-film devices.
+Together these models form a unified multiphysics simulation platform for optoelectronic devices and photonic systems.

 Unlike many simulation tools, OghmaNano was purpose-built for novel, disordered materials.
 It does not assume all carriers are in equilibrium - instead, it models trapped carriers using a non-equilibrium Shockley-Read-Hall formalism.
 This allows accurate treatment of steady-state, transient, and frequency-domain behaviour, making it ideal for next-generation photovoltaics and emerging opto-electronic technologies.